HMAS Melbourne (II)

 |Battle Honours||MALAYSIA 1965–66|

-Laid down for the Royal Navy on 15 April 1943 and launched in 1945 she was nearing completion when construction was virtually brought to a halt at the end of wartime hostilities.
-In 1946, work progressed slowly and many lessons learnt during the war were incorporated into the ship's modernisation programme.
+Laid down for the RN as HMS Majestic on 15 April 1943 and launched in 1945, the ship was nearing completion when construction was virtually brought to a halt with the cessation of wartime hostilities.
+Work progressed slowly thereafter and many lessons learnt during the war regarding carrier design and operations were incorporated into the ship's modernisation programme.

-In 1947, when the Commonwealth Government decided to acquire two aircraft carriers for the Royal Australian Navy (RAN) it was decided that two of the Majestic class, Terrible and Majestic, would be taken over by the RAN and named Sydney (III) and Melbourne respectively.
+On 3 June 1947 the Commonwealth Government approved the acquisition of two aircraft carriers for the RAN.
+It was decided that two of the Majestic class, HM Ships Terrible and Majestic, would be taken over by the RAN and named Sydney (III) and Melbourne (II) respectively.
+On 15 August 1947 the Government approved the creation of the Naval (later Fleet) Air Arm.

-Work resumed on Majestic in 1949 at which time it was decided to increase the size of the flight deck lifts to accommodate the larger aircraft coming into service.
-In 1952, a modified angled flight deck of 5 ½ degrees was added as was a steam catapult and mirror landing system.
+Work resumed on Melbourne in 1949 at which time it was decided to increase the size of the flight deck lifts to accommodate the larger aircraft coming into service.
+In 1952, a modified angled flight deck of 5 ½ degrees was added as was a steam catapult and mirror deck-landing system.

-On 28 October, 1955, the ship was officially named and commissioned into the RAN as HMAS Melbourne under the command of CAPT Galfrey G.O.Gatacre DSO, DSC, RAN.
-Lady White, wife of Sir Thomas White, the then Australian High Commissioner in the United Kingdom, performed the naming ceremony.
+On 28 October, 1955, the ship was officially named and commissioned into the RAN as HMAS Melbourne under the command of Captain Galfrey G.O.Gatacre, DSO, DSC, RAN, while Lady White, wife of Sir Thomas White, the then Australian High Commissioner in the United Kingdom, performed the naming ceremony.

 Her voyage to Australia was by way of the Mediterranean Sea and included visits to Gibraltar, Naples and Malta before transiting through the Suez Canal.
 On 10 April she visited Colombo before crossing the Indian Ocean and arriving in her first Australian port, Fremantle, on 23 April 1956.
 Melbourne received a warm and colourful reception in Western Australia and there was great media interest in her arrival.
 In her captain's first television and press interviews much was made of the revelation that Melbourne possessed the ability to operate her jet aircraft by night as well as by day.
 This gave Australia a capability at that time not possessed by any land based air force operating jet aircraft in the region.